Cloth-Foundation/Cloth/GOVERNANCE.md

 ## 2. Governance Structure

-The Loom Project is governed by a **Steering Council** composed of experienced contributors and maintainers.
+The Cloth Project is governed by a **Steering Council** composed of experienced contributors and maintainers.
 This council is entrusted with technical decision-making and high-level direction of the language.

 ### 2.1 Steering Council Responsibilities